 Conventions are held annually.
 Delegates to WSLC conventions debate and establish the organization’s positions or policies on issues, candidates and programs by voting on motions and resolutions.
 Any credentialed delegate may introduce motions to the convention, and any affiliate may submit resolutions to the convention.

-Currently, there more than 600 local unions affiliated with the WSLC, representing more than 400,000 rank-and-file union members working in our state.
+Currently, there more than 600 local unions affiliated with the WSLC, representing approximately 450,000 rank-and-file union members working in our state.
 The WSLC is the largest labor organization in our state and is the only organization representing all AFL-CIO unions in the state.